drshahizan/special-topic-data-engineering/Assignment/API/submission/Regex/Report_Regex.md

 df.to_csv('vaccination.csv',index=False)
 ```
 <h2>Part 2 Store the CSV file in MongoDB</h2>
+In this part, the steps to store CSV file in MongoDB will be shown.

 <h3>Step 1: Import the libraries</h3>
 Install and import pymongo library to interact with the MongoDB database. csv library is used for import csv file.